What Are Trichomoniasis Symptoms?

 When Should I See My Doctor?

-If you have any symptoms of trich -- incuding unusual vaginal discharge or genital itching and soreness -- see your doctor right away.
+If you have any symptoms of trich -- including an unusual vaginal discharge or genital itching and soreness -- see your doctor right away.

-If one of your sexual partners has trich, see your doctor even if you don’t have any symptoms.
+If one of your sexual partners has trich, see the doctor even if you don’t have any symptoms.

-Also, see your doctor if your symptoms come back after you got treatment for trich.
+Also, see your doctor if your symptoms come back after you get treatment for trich.

 Before you go to the doctor, you might want to write down some notes, such as: